Measure Overview

 Justification for Proposed Change

-The current NR prescriptive requirements for water heating do not include requirements specific to HPWH performance despite the increasing use of HPWH in NR applications.
-Due to air quality rules by the South Coast Air Quality Management District (SCAQMD) and the Bay Area Air Quality Management District (BAAQMD), future HPWH installations in California are expected to apply to about 61% of the NR building stock.
-This measure, which is focused on NR applications, draws on lessons learned from the development of multifamily (MF) requirements including recent research that indicates that RtP is advantageous over swing tank configuration in many cases.
-The proposed change is needed to establish a baseline configuration that ensures adequate hot water delivery and reduces energy use and energy costs associated with split-system HPWH in NR applications.
+The current nonresidential prescriptive requirements for water heating do not include requirements specific to HPWH performance despite the increasing use of HPWH in nonresidential applications.
+Pending air quality rules by the South Coast Air Quality Management District (SCAQMD) and the Bay Area Air Quality Management District (BAAQMD) will require HPWH installations for most buildings in California, since these two air quality districts cover roughly 49% of the sq ft.
+This measure, focused on nonresidential applications, draws on lessons learned from the development of multifamily requirements, including recent research (Brooks, Neal and Young 2024) (PG&E, SCE 2024) that indicates that Return to Primary is advantageous over swing tank configuration in many cases.

 Relevant Documents